smancke/tech-rating/backlog.md

 - Better usability of drag-and-drop
 - Unique Item names
 - The Radar should look better
+  (
+  tooltips
-  (more space in the middle,
+  more space in the middle,
   no red line
   only text on relevant items
   additional info on mouse-over